Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Symmetry analysis and AHE in doped MnTe

+Here we analyze the symmetries and the corresponding AHC components for all the doped cases.
+In the main text, the discussion primarily focused on systems with magnetization oriented along the out-of-plane direction.
+However, in the experimentally established MnTe structure, the N\'eel vector lies in the plane, and its orientation plays a crucial role in determining the AHC~\cite{betancourt2023spontaneous}.
+Therefore, this section is devoted to a detailed symmetry analysis- including both SSG and MSG-for different orientations of the N\'eel vector (in-plane and out-of-plane), for both undoped and doped systems.

-For the single dopant scenario, the system consistently exhibits altermagnetic ordering.
-In contrast, the paired dopant scenario leads to several distinct configurations [see Fig.~\ref{fig_MnTe_2_atom_dop}(e)], with 46.67\% maintaining altermagnetism, while the rest do not.
-Table~\ref{Table_sym} summarizes the symmetry operations connecting the opposite spin sublattices and corresponding magnetic classes for all these doped systems.
-For MSG $P\bar{6}^\prime m^\prime2$ (No.187.211), $Fm'm'2$ (No.42.222), and $Pm'm'2$ (No.25.60) the opposite spin sub-lattices are connected by symmetries other than translation or inversion, therefore being classified as altermagnets.
-On the other hand, for $P\bar{3}m'1$ (No.164.89) and $C2'/m'2$ (No.12.62), which we refer to as quasi-altermagnets, there exist no symmetry operations that connect the up and down spin sublattices.
-This absence results in a lack of compensation between the spin channels, thereby lifting the degeneracy between the up and down spin bands throughout the Brillouin zone.
+Table~\ref{Table_sym} summarizes the SSG of all doped systems along with the symmetry operations connecting the same and opposite spin sublattices.
+From the analysis in the main text, we learned that in the single-dopant case the system consistently exhibits altermagnetic ordering.
+In contrast, the paired dopant scenario leads to several distinct configurations [see Fig. 3(e) of main text], with 46.67\% maintaining altermagnetism, while the rest exhibit quasi-altermagnetism.
+As expected, in Table~\ref{Table_sym}, we find that in altermagnets, opposite spin sublattices are related by rotational symmetry operations.
+In contrast quasi-altermagnets lack such symmetry operations leading to lack of compensation between the spin channels, thereby lifting the degeneracy between the up and down spin bands throughout the Brillouin zone.